Mind’s privacy and data policy

-This information helps us deliver the best possible service and provides a record of the services you receive.
-You can choose not to share some of your information.
+The information we collect and store helps us deliver the best possible service and provides a record of the services you receive.
+This may include helping you to access the NDIS, other funding or services.

-Your information is confidential and is stored securely at all times.
-We have strict policies about who can see and use your information.
-We can only release information about you to others if you agree, or if it is required by law, such as in a medical emergency, or if it is required for your treatment or care.
+We can only release information about you to others if you agree, if it is relevant to your care, or if it is required by law, such as in a medical emergency or if there is a concern regarding harm to you or someone else.
+We never share your information with providers based overseas.

 We sometimes use information from our client database for research, planning and funding requirements, but we will not pass on your name and contact details.